 But, there is certainly still a consumer base for small phones in Australia and you'll find some manufacturers are still committed to the cause.
-Apple is one such brand doing its part to keep compact phones in people's hands.
-The company's latest device is the iPhone SE (2022), a new version of the 4.7-inch iPhone that adds a new processor and 5G connectivity, arriving in March last year.
+Apple is one such brand doing its part to keep compact phones in people's hands, with the latest iPhone SE (2022), a new version of the 4.7-inch iPhone that adds a new processor and 5G connectivity, arriving in March last year.

 But it's clear the handset doesn't have much company, as smartphone displays continue to get larger and larger.
 That's fine for people who like big screens, but there are precious few options for those who prefer something they can comfortably use one-handed.
 Trust us, we think this is quite the tragedy.